 NASA opens tube of moon dust from the Apollo missions

-NASA scientists recently opened a sample.
-It was a tube of rock and soil.
-It was collected on the moon during Apollo 17.
-The tube remained unopened for nearly 47 years.
-It is the first time NASA scientists have broken in to a fresh moon sample in over four decades.
-Researchers are using the lunar dirt.
-They are testing next-generation sampling tools.
-This is in preparation for the next time humans fly to the moon.
+NASA scientists recently opened a sample tube of rock and soil collected on the moon during Apollo 17.
+The tube remained unopened for nearly 47 years, and it is the first time NASA scientists have broken in to a fresh moon sample in over four decades.
+Researchers are using the lunar dirt to test next-generation sampling tools in preparation for the next time humans fly to the moon.

-Both will be analyzed.
-This is part of the Apollo Next-Generation Sample Analysis initiative.
-It is known as the ANGSA.
+Both will be analyzed as part of the Apollo Next-Generation Sample Analysis, or ANGSA, initiative.

-The second sample is 73001.
-It was collected in a special vacuum-sealed tube.
-The researchers hope they will be able to capture and analyze gases.
-These might be released from that sample when it is opened.
-That will happen early next year.
+The second sample, 73001, was collected in a special vacuum-sealed tube.
+The researchers hope they will be able to capture and analyze any gases released from that sample when it is opened early next year.

-50,000 samples of moon material have been studied since those missions.
-They have been studied at 500 labs.
-These labs are in 15 countries.
-Over 80 percent of the moon material has not been touched.
-Most of it is stored in a specially built lab in Houston.
+Science News's Lisa Grossman reports that NASA has about 842 pounds of moon rocks, dust and core samples collected during the six Apollo moon landings between 1969 and 1972.
+Since then, 50,000 samples of moon material have been studied at 500 labs in 15 countries.
+Even still, over 80 percent of the moon material has not been touched, and most of it is stored in a specially built lab in Houston.

-Technology has improved over the last 50 years.
-Those samples have revolutionized our understanding of the moon.
-Grossman reported that researchers studying the samples have found hundreds of times more water in moon dust than previously recorded.
-That's just in the last decade.
-Geologists have also studied the samples.
-They have mapped how the moon's magnetic fields have changed over time.
-This clues them in on what was going on in the moon's interior.
+As technology has improved over the last 50 years, those samples have revolutionized our understanding of the moon.
+Just in the last decade, Grossman reports, researchers studying the samples have found hundreds of times more water in moon dust than previously recorded.
+Geologists have also studied the samples to map how the moon's magnetic fields have changed over time, which clues them in on what was going on in the moon's interior.

-"Getting samples from another part of the moon would revolutionize our understanding of the moon and of the solar system.
-Just like the Apollo samples did," Ryan Zeigler told Grossman.
-He works at Johnson Space Center.
-He is the Apollo sample curator.
+"Getting samples from another part of the moon would revolutionize our understanding of the moon and of the solar system, just like the Apollo samples did," Ryan Zeigler, Johnson Space Center's Apollo sample curator, tells Grossman.